icarogabryel/rest-rfid-authorization/README.md

 # 🪪 RFID Authorization REST API

-This is a simple RESTful API for managing RFID card authorization to study single minimalist Django project structure.
+This is a simple RESTful API for managing RFID card authorization to study single app minimalist Django project structure.

 ## 🧩 Business Rules